thednp/fetch-library-data/llm/vitest.md

       expect(a + b).toBe(expected)
     })

-The 2nd argument is [`TestContext`](/guide/test-context) and can be used for concurrent snapshots, for example:
+2nd argument is [`TestContext`](/guide/test-context) and it can be used for concurrent snapshot, for example,

 ts